THE SAME MODEL BATTLE FOR A WEEK….

 Here is the NAVGEM forecast for Sunday afternoon:

-That’s not even CLOSE to what the NAM shows.
-Just how different can those two maps be?
-It’s not like we’re a week away from Sunday.
+That’s not even CLOSE to what the NAM has been showing.
 The NAVGEM keeps the rain farther south than any other model I’ve seen, but you get the idea-HIGH pressure just off the New England coast remains strong enough to hold off the southern moisture.
 It’s not a sure bet, but the odds-makers (me) have increased the point spread even more on the side of “DRY."
 There are about a million or so people who are rooting for that team to win, so they get to stay dry for the Papal weekend.